Occitania (administrative region): Haute-Guyenne

-The former provinces of Gascony (in Gascon Gasconha, [ɡasˈkuɲɔ]), and Guyenne; in Occitan Guiana [ˈɡjanɔ]) were historically part of the Great South-West of France (Grand Sud-Ouest français), and derived from the medieval duchyies of Vasconia, Aquitaine and then Guyenne.
+The former provinces of Gascony (in Gascon Gasconha, [ɡasˈkuɲɔ]), and Guyenne; in Occitan Guiana [ˈɡjanɔ]) were historically part of the Great South-West of France (Grand Sud-Ouest français), and derived from the medieval duchies of Vasconia, Aquitaine and then Guyenne.
 Today, only the eastern regions of the two provinces are part of Occitania.
 These areas correspond essentially to the territories acquired by the kings of England, dukes of Guyenne, under the treaty of Brétigny of 1360, and which then remained under the jurisdiction of the provincial appellate court of Toulouse (Parlement of Toulouse) after the creation of the Parlement of Bordeaux in 1462.
 From that time, they were generally grouped under the name of Haute-Guyenne, by opposition with Basse-Guyenne, which was dependent on the Parlement of Bordeaux.

 The territory of the former province of Guyenne (Guiana) that lies within the region corresponds with Quercy (the current department of Lot and the north of Tarn e Garona), and with Roergue (Avairon).
 These two counties are thus part of the Occitan linguistic area, in its Languedocien dialectal variant.
 They were possessions of the Counts of Toulouse from the 9th century, at various stages a minor branch or the main branch.
-Like the other possessions of the Counts of Toulouse, they were integrated for the first time with the French royal domain in 1271,and then yielded to the kings of England under the 1360 Treaty of Brétigny.
+Like the other possessions of the Counts of Toulouse, they were integrated for the first time with the French royal domain in 1271, and then yielded to the kings of England under the 1360 Treaty of Brétigny.
 The province of Quercy was definitely reunited with the Crown in 1472; Roergue, possession of the counts of Armagnac, did not follow until 1607.
 Both came within the province of Guyenne, under military rule from 1561.
 Together, they became the généralité of Montauban from 1635, which then became the province of Haute-Guyenne in 1779.
 Today, the name Guyenne no longer has administrative or political currency, although the Haut-Agenais used the term Pais de Guiana in a campaign which evoked its historical identity to promote the Lot-et-Garonne and part of the valley of Dròt.
 This reference is now superseded in the promotion of tourism by the designation Pais del Dròt.
 The appellations Quercy and Roergue, in contrast, retain a strong identity.